 Hawker culture food in Singapore doesn't have to be completely old or downmarket to be authentic.
 In Marina Bay, Singapore, Makansutra's K.F.
 Seetoh set up Makansutra Gluttons Bay to serve as a home for both old hawker names and novel up-and-comers - and incidentally creating a culinary hotspot and nightlife destination in Singapore's swankest district.

-Makansutra Gluttons Bay patrons sit with Marina Bay as a picturesque backdrop - across the bay, they'll see the Marina Bay Sands towering over the district.
+Makansutra Gluttons Bay patrons sit with Marina Bay as a picturesque backdrop -- across the bay, they'll see the Marina Bay Sands towering over the district.
 About 12 hawker stalls flank an assortment of plastic-covered stone tables topped with large umbrellas (the only concession to the weather); the area has enough seating for over 500 guests, who come every night to take in the view and the authentic hawker fare.

 Singapore's Best-Known Names in Hawker Food

 To deliver on this retro food experience, Seetoh and his colleagues shortlisted some of Singapore's best-known names in hawker food, along with a few new names to cater to the city-state's evolving tastes.
-You'll find Wee Nam Kee's famous chicken rice alongside Filipino favorite Gerry's Grill and their barbecued squid.
-You can order Alhambra satay and wash it down with Singapore's favorite brew, Tiger Beer.
-(More on Southeast Asia beers.)

 How to get there: Makansutra Gluttons Bay is located in the Marina Bay district, right next to the Esplanade opera house.
 Ride the Singapore MRT and disembark at Esplanade MRT station (Circle Line; CC3) - take Exit D to emerge at the Esplanade Park.

-Traditional Chicken Wings with a Kick
+Traditional Chicken Wings With a Kick

-Seetoh says this particular preparation owes its sweetish flavor to a special ingredient: "The secret is in the marinade - one of the key ingredients is Mei Kuei Lu Chiew, Chinese rose dew wine," Seetoh tells us.
-"It's got... a nice, sweet fragrance to it."
+Seetoh says this particular preparation owes its sweetish flavor to a special ingredient: "The secret is in the marinade - one of the key ingredients is Mei Kuei Lu Chiew, Chinese rose dew wine," Seetoh says.
+"It's got a nice, sweet fragrance to it."

 Spicy Barbecued Stingray - An Exotic Marine Delicacy